The Process of Creating a Bronze Sculpture

 The next step is to brush a layer of wax into the mold, about 5mm, or 3/16 ", thick.

-After the wax cools, it is removed from the molds, and all parts are seamed together,
+After the wax cools, it is removed from the molds, and all parts are seamed together.

-so that now you have a hollow, 5mm thick, wax replica of the original sculpture.
+Now you have a hollow, 5mm thick, wax replica of the original sculpture.

 This has to be worked to remove any imperfections that may of occured in the process.

-The next photo shows the "cleaned-up" wax at the foundry. you can see that it is not
+The next photo shows the "cleaned-up" wax at the foundry.
+You can see that it is not

 completely put together.
 It will get cut apart even farther, depending on how the foundry